JuliaLang/julia/doc/src/devdocs/llvm.md

 in those slots only because they were used in the error path, would be kept alive by LLVM.
-By doing GC root lowering late, we give LLVM the license to do any of its usual optimizations (constant folding, dead code elimination, etc.), without having to worry (too much) about which values may or may not be gc tracked.
+By doing GC root lowering late, we give LLVM the license to do any of its usual optimizations (constant folding, dead code elimination, etc.), without having to worry (too much) about which values may or may not be GC tracked.

 However, in order to be able to do late GC root placement, we need to be able to identify a) which pointers are gc tracked and b) all uses of such pointers.
 The goal of the GC placement pass is thus simple:

-Minimize the number of needed gc roots/stores to them subject to the constraint that at every safepoint, any live gc-tracked pointer (i.e. for which there is a path after this point that contains a use of this pointer) is in some gc slot.
+Minimize the number of needed GC roots/stores to them subject to the constraint that at every safepoint, any live GC-tracked pointer (i.e. for which there is a path after this point that contains a use of this pointer) is in some GC slot.

 ### Representation

-The primary difficulty is thus choosing an IR representation that allows us to identify gc-tracked pointers and their uses, even after the program has been run through the optimizer.
+The primary difficulty is thus choosing an IR representation that allows us to identify GC-tracked pointers and their uses, even after the program has been run through the optimizer.
 Our design makes use of three LLVM features to achieve
 this:
 - Custom address spaces
 - Operand Bundles
-- non-integral pointers
+- Non-integral pointers

 Custom address spaces allow us to tag every point with an integer that needs to be preserved through optimizations.
 The compiler may not insert casts between address spaces that did not exist in the original program and it must never change the address space of a pointer on a load/store/etc operation.
-This allows us to annotate which pointers are gc-tracked in an optimizer-resistant way.
+This allows us to annotate which pointers are GC-tracked in an optimizer-resistant way.
 Note that metadata would not be able to achieve the same purpose.
 Metadata is supposed to always be discardable without altering the semantics of the program.
-However, failing to identify a gc-tracked pointer alters the resulting program behavior dramatically - it'll probably crash or return wrong results.
-We currently use three different addressspaces (their numbers are defined in src/codegen_shared.cpp):
+However, failing to identify a GC-tracked pointer alters the resulting program behavior dramatically - it'll probably crash or return wrong results.
+We currently use three different address spaces (their numbers are defined in `src/codegen_shared.cpp`):

 - GC Tracked Pointers (currently 10): These are pointers to boxed values that may be put into a GC frame.
 It is loosely equivalent to a `jl_value_t*` pointer on the C